SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: Visualizing and Understanding Implicit Neural Representations

 To train an INR as a 2D SDF, we take the image as in Fig.~\ref{fig:sdf2d} from the MetFaces \cite{karras2020analyzing} dataset and threshold it at $.001$ and $.05$ to create two binary images.
 Each binary image is used to create separate ground truth SDFs, one with a simpler boundary separating the background (ESDF) and another with a more convoluted boundary (HSDF).
 We train an identical ReLU-MLP architecture with width $256$ and depth $6$ on both ESDF and HSDF.
 In Fig.~\ref{fig:sdf2d} we present the analytical decision boundary of the SDF overlaid on the ground truth signed distance field for both ESDF and HSDF.
-While the network capacity remains the same for both, we can see that the spline partition of the two figures vary dramatically, with higher region density for the HSDF task compared to ESDF.
-For the harder HSDF task, we see the network creating significantly more regions, with higher density, that allows the network to learn the curvature of the decision boundary. \textit{This indicates that harder tasks may utilize more of the network parameters compared to easier tasks.}
+While the network capacity remains the same for both, we can see that the spline partition of the two figures vary dramatically, with a finer partition and higher region density for the HSDF task compared to ESDF.
+For the harder HSDF task, creating significantly more regions allows the network to learn the curvature of the decision boundary. \textit{This indicates that harder tasks may utilize more of the network parameters compared to easier tasks.}

-For the 3D SDF task, we train a leakyReLU-MLP with width $256$ depth $6$ on a Stanford Bunny SDF, and present in Fig.~\ref{fig:sdf3d} the normal map of the learned SDF, as well as the spline partition and decision boundary on three 2D slices, $\{x=0,y=0,z=0\}$.
+For the 3D SDF task, we train a leaky-ReLU-MLP with width $256$ depth $6$ on a Stanford Bunny SDF, and present in Fig.~\ref{fig:sdf3d} the normal map of the learned SDF, as well as the spline partition and decision boundary on three 2D slices, $\{x=0,y=0,z=0\}$.
 What is noticeable here is that, apart from the final layer hyperplane (final output neuron weights), many neurons from the deeper layers of the network also place their boundaries near the zero level set of the SDF.
-Meaning, while the decision boundary is denoted by the output neuron, there are multiple neurons that learn parts of the surface boundary. \textit{This is a clear indication of the hierarchical nature of signal fitting by INRs.}
+Meaning, while the decision boundary is denoted by the output neuron, there are multiple neurons that learn the surface boundary. \textit{This is indicative of a hierarchical nature of signal fitting by INRs.}